mitre/fieldmanual/sphinx-docs/Lateral-Movement-Guide.md

 ## Example Lateral Movement Profile
 This section will walkthrough the necessary steps for proper execution of the Service Creation Lateral Movement adversary profile.
-This section will assume successful setup from the previous sections mentioned in this guide and that a 54ndc47 agent has been spawned with administrative privileges to the remote target host.
+This section will assume successful setup from the previous sections mentioned in this guide and that a Sandcat agent has been spawned with administrative privileges to the remote target host.
 The full ability files used in this adversary profile are included at the end of this guide.

 See a video of the following steps [here](#video-walkthrough).